About Bob Scott

 I went to Knoxville High School and West High School and graduated from the University of Tennessee with a degree in chemical engineering.
 I also have a masters degree in chemical engineering from the University of Cincinnati and I attended UCLA.
 I am a licensed professional engineer (since 1962) in the state of Virginia.

 I worked in the chemical industry for 15 years with duPont, Olin and Shell Chemical Companies in Delaware, Texas, Virginia, California, New Jersey, New York and Alabama.
 I have worked in design, construction, chemical manufacturing (synthetic rubber, heavy chemicals, pesticides, consumer products and pharmaceuticals), government research and development (Oak Ridge National Laboratory and U.S. Army Signal Corps R&D Laboratory) and economic evaluation of manufacturing projects.
-I taught at what is now Pellissippi State Technical Community College for 26 years before retiring.
+I left industry and taught at what is now Pellissippi State Community College in Knoxville for 26 years before retiring (when I started at Pellissippi State there were only six full time faculty members).
+I still think of myself as a manufacturing person and I am interested in new manufacturing methods and I want to see the United States manufacturing some of almost everything we use.

 I lived in Arizona, South Carolina, New Jersey and Alaska while in the Army.
 I had a small farm (2.6 acres with an old barn, steers, sheep, ducks and chickens) near Princeton, New Jersey when I worked in New York City.
 I acted as my own general contractor in building the house we now live in.